-With better nutrition and more available/advanced veterinary care, our pets are living longer than ever.
+With better nutrition and more available/advanced veterinary care, pets are living longer than ever.
 Coupled with the fact that many households regard pets as part of the family, pets are enjoying healthy, meaningful lives interacting with the human household for many years.

-Changes to Expect As Your Pet Gets Older
+Changes to Expect as Your Pet Gets Older

-As your pet gets older, some changes are inevitable -- a few more gray hairs, slower gait, perhaps more finicky or more reluctant to have the routine changed.
+As your pet gets older, some changes are inevitable—a few more gray hairs, slower gait, perhaps more finicky or more reluctant to have the routine changed.

-Some changes, however, are written off as 'normal for old age' when they may be signs of something known as Canine or Feline Cognitive Dysfunction, both of which are similar to dementia in people.
+Some changes, however, are written off as "normal for old age" when they may be signs of something known as canine or feline cognitive dysfunction, both of which are similar to dementia in people.
 This is a series of geriatric behavioral problems, not explained by other medical conditions.
 For instance, have you noticed any of these typical behaviors?

-Have Your Pet Examined to Rule Out Physical or Medical Conditions
+Have Your Pet Examined to Rule out Physical or Medical Conditions

-The first thing to do is see your veterinarian for a general health exam and to rule out any physical or medical problems that could cause abnormal behavior.
+The first thing to do is to see your veterinarian for a general health exam and to rule out any physical or medical problems that could cause abnormal behavior.
 If your pet gets a clean bill of health, you may want to speak to your veterinarian about a medication called Anipryl.
 This drug has been approved to help dogs with cognitive dysfunction.
 Veterinarians can also prescribe it "off label" for cats.

 The Effects of Anipryl and Possible Side Effects

 The effectiveness of Anipryl for cognitive dysfunction appears to be quite variable.
-Some owners have reported near-miraculous changes in their geriatric dog's behavior after starting Anipryl, others have not seen such dramatic improvement.
+Some owners have reported near-miraculous changes in their geriatric dog's behavior after starting Anipryl, while others have not seen such dramatic improvement.

 Other Treatment Options

 New evidence, similar to findings in humans, suggests that antioxidants in the diet may promote cognitive health and slow the process of decline.
-Other nutritional support products for pets include omega 3 fatty acids, SAMe, medium chain triglycerides (MCT), Senilife by Ceva, and b/d Diet by Hill's pet foods.
+Other nutritional support products for pets include omega 3 fatty acids, SAMe, medium-chain triglycerides (MCT), Senilife by Ceva, and b/d Diet by Hill's pet foods.